Lincoln Continental: Special editions

 Throughout its production, the fifth-generation Lincoln Continental was offered with several special-edition option packages.
 In contrast to the Mark series, the fifth-generation Continental was not offered with any Designer Series editions.

 Golden Anniversary (1971)

 To commemorate the 50th anniversary of Lincoln in 1971, a Golden Anniversary Town Car was offered as a limited-edition option package for the Lincoln Continental.
 Although technically available in any of 25 paint colors available for any Lincoln, the Golden Anniversary Town Car featured an exclusive gold moondust metallic paint color as an option; 1,040 examples were painted in the gold moondust color.
 All examples were given a color-keyed vinyl roof with a color-keyed leather interior (with trim exclusive to the package).

-Other features included a commemorative brochure, a glove compartment vanity mirror, a commemorative plaque on the dashboard, and keys plated in 22 carat gold presented in a jewelry box.
+Other features included a commemorative brochure, a glove compartment vanity mirror, a commemorative plaque on the dashboard, and keys plated in 22-karat gold presented in a jewelry box.
 In total, 1,575 examples were produced; initial production was 1,500 vehicles, with an additional 75 produced exclusively for employees within Ford Motor Company.